bstew794/cs1440-Stewart-Braeden-assn4/doc/Hints.md

 * You can find ideas for new fractal configurations by exploring the Mandelbrot and Julia sets online.
-You can also compare your program's output with other Mandlebrot and Julia set visualizers to make sure that you haven't made any serious mistakes.
+You can also compare your program's output with other Mandelbrot and Julia set visualizers to make sure that you haven't made any serious mistakes.

     * https://atopon.org/mandel/